lyokha/nginx-haskell-module/README.md

 inability to use haskell *file-header* pragmas like *LANGUAGE* and *OPTIONS_GHC*.
 However this particular limitation can be worked around with *-X...* options in directive *haskell ghc_extra_options*.
-Standalone module wrapping approach also brings ghc extensions *ForeignFunctionInterface*, *CPP* and *ViewPatterns* into scope of the user's haskell code.
+Standalone module wrapping approach also brings ghc extensions *ForeignFunctionInterface*, *InterruptibleFFI*, *CPP*, *ViewPatterns* and *TupleSections* into scope of the user's haskell code.
 Building the module from scratch for later loading with directive *haskell load* is also difficult.

 To address limitations of the standalone module approach, another *modular* approach was introduced.
 In it, the wrapping haskell code must be built in a